jthomp25/CPSC386-Project1/README.md

 These are my .cs scripts for the first 386 project

 Included are the scripts themselves and also the .meta files just in case.

+Also included is the entire project as version control.
+You dont need to check them out per the project instructions but feel free as they are the same as what is uploaded via zip.